bourdeau/image-worker/README.md

 ![Can't touch this](http://www.tigerstrypes.com/wp-content/uploads/2016/04/hammer2.jpg)

 ## Explanations
-I wrote almost the same code in both languages and they perform the same (2m20~)
+I wrote almost the same code in both languages and they perform almost he same (2m20~)

-But with Python Multiprocessing with 2 workers then they don't play in the same league.
+But when using Python Multiprocessing with 2 workers then they don't play in the same league.

+I ran my test on a Intel(R) Core(TM) i5-5200U CPU @ 2.20GHz (2 cores & 4 threads)

 *Note:* Python LIB seem to do better than PHP Imagick in term of image size.